AriTheElk/sublimetext-defaultplus-theme/README.md

 To get to your packages directory, go into SublimeText and click on `Preferences -> Browse Packages...`.

-Now open up a terminal window and change your current directory to the the packages folder you opened
+Now open up a terminal window and change your current directory to the packages folder you opened

 `cd /path/to/packages/folder`